muonlineph/sigs/README.md

 ## Usage

 1. Navigate to the project root directory using a terminal, then run the local web server.<br>
-`docker run -it --rm -p 3000:3000 -v %cd%\public:/opt/app/public -e IS_DOCKER=true -e USE_POLLING=true weaponsforge/livereload-basic:latest`
+`docker run -it --rm -p 3000:3000 -v %cd%\public:/opt/app/public -e USE_POLLING=true weaponsforge/livereload-basic:latest`

 2. Load the localhost website at:<br>
 `http://localhost:3000`